yongtany/yongtany.com/README.md

 # Yongtany

-> nomadYong is a blog platform for my studies.
+> Yongtany is a blog platform for my studies.
 It provides compfy markdown editor with syntax highlighter enabled.
 Currently, the service is only available to me.

 https://yongtany.herokuapp.com/